apache/doris-website/versioned_docs/version-2.1/admin-manual/memory-management/memory-feature/memory-tracker.md

 ## Memory Tracker Structure

 Based on the usage, Memory Tracker is divided into two categories.
-The first category, Memory Tracker Limiter, is unique in each query, import, Compaction and other tasks and global Cache, TabletMeta, and is used to observe and control memory usage; the second category, Memory Tracker, is mainly used to track memory hotspots during query execution, such as HashTable in Join/Aggregation/Sort/window functions, serialized intermediate data, etc., to analyze the memory usage of different operators in the query, and for memory control of imported data flushing.
+The first category, Memory Tracker Limiter, is unique in each query, load, Compaction and other tasks and global Cache, TabletMeta, and is used to observe and control memory usage; the second category, Memory Tracker, is mainly used to track memory hotspots during query execution, such as HashTable in Join/Aggregation/Sort/window functions, serialized intermediate data, etc., to analyze the memory usage of different operators in the query, and for memory control of load data flushing.

 The parent-child relationship between the two is only used for snapshot printing, and is associated with the label name, which is equivalent to a soft link.
 It does not rely on the parent-child relationship for simultaneous consumption, and the life cycle does not affect each other, reducing the cost of understanding and use.
 All memory trackers are stored in a set of maps, and provide methods such as printing snapshots of all memory tracker types, printing snapshots of tasks such as query/load/compaction, obtaining the group of queries/loads that currently use the most memory, and obtaining the group of queries/loads that currently use the most excessive memory.